Skip to main content

 Source: Estimated spending in Vermont by visitors from noted states, extrapolated using credit card spending data

-Additional research on visitor profiles was last conducted in 2014 in a joint project between VDTM and the Vermont Tourism Research at the University of Vermont.
-The summary report provides survey data from visitors about their tourism and recreation experiences in Vermont at welcome centers, state parks, and attractions.
+Visitation research was conducted in 2014 in a joint project between VDTM and the Vermont Tourism Research at the University of Vermont.

 Tourism Benchmark Reports